 The statistical output from the cortical parcellation, called lh.aparc.stats and rh.aparc.stats, is a regular text file and will contain the thickness of specific structures.
 For example, you can obtain information such as, how big is left superior temporal gyrus and its average thickness from this file.

 cd $SUBJECTS_DIR/004/stats less lh.aparc.stats

-This file takes the same format as the aseg.stats.
-The measures at the top show the number of vertices in the cortex (NumVert) and the surface area of the cortex (SurfArea).
+At the head of the text file there will be information about the command that was run, the version used, the user who ran it and a time stamp.
+Following this there is information about the volume of the entire brain.
+This shows the number of vertices in the cortex (NumVert), and the surface area of the cortex (SurfArea).
 This part of the file also tells us that the lh.aparc.annot is being used as the annotation file (AnnotationFile ../label/lh.aparc.annot).

 The next section of this file defines the column headers, field name, and units for the rest of the table.
 We can expect to see the Structure Name, Number of Vertices, Surface Area, Gray Matter Volume, Average Thickness, Thickness StDev, Integrated Rectified Mean Curvature, Integrated Rectified Gaussian Curvature, Folding Index and Intrinsic Curvature Index for each entry in the table.